dxlnr/daise_d/README.md

 solutions to tackle the tasks of NILM, it is much more easier to get a deeper understanding of the power consumption process in order to reduce the waste of energy.
-This code presents a reimplementation of the state-of-the-art event detection algorithm Sequential Clustering-based Event Detection For Non-Intrusive Load Monitoring.
+This code presents a reimplementation of the state-of-the-art event detection algorithm Sequential Clustering-based Event Detection For Non-Intrusive Load Monitoring.
 The algorithm will be applied to a new Non-Intrusive Load Monitoring (NILM) dataset, called